to a friend.

 - Use the book search in the bibliography tool, as this will create links to where readers can find the books.

 - Numbers up to twelve should generally be written as words; numbers from 13 upwards should be written with digits.

 - Use BCE / CE for dates instead of BC / AD.

 - Centuries are written as numbers, for example "8th century BCE", not as words.

-- Every single date in a text must have a BCE or CE following it, separated by a space, for example: “323 BCE”.
+- Dates with BCE or CE following them should be separated by a space, for example: “323 BCE”.

 - Approximate dates are given with circa or c. in front of them.
 If a date range is approximate, add the c. in front of each date, separated by a space: c.
 1000 BCE to c.
 800 BCE.